pui4/SDYA/README.md

 Now if you boot into Gaming Mode you should see YouTube App in Non-Steam Games.

 You have now installed the YouTube App.

+It takes a while to launch so be pacient.